 What are the risks?

-The iTind procedure typically provides effective and significant symptomatic relief for BPH in men age 50 and older.
+The iTind procedure typically provides effective and significant symptomatic relief for BPH in men.
 Some patients experience side effects during the procedure, but they are generally only mild to moderate.
 Side effects, if experienced, include pain or burning with urination, blood in the urine, pelvic pain, an urgent need to urinate and/or the inability to control the urge.
 Most of these side effects occur during the 5 to 7 day treatment period and resolve shortly after the device is removed.